List of Cleveland Browns head coaches

 The Cleveland Browns are a professional American football franchise based in Cleveland, Ohio.
 They are a member of the North Division of the American Football Conference (AFC) in the National Football League (NFL).
 The team began playing in 1946 as a charter member of the All-America Football Conference (AAFC), and joined the NFL as part of the AAFC–NFL merger in 1950.
-The team played their home games at Cleveland Stadium from 1946 to 1995 before moving to FirstEnergy Stadium (formerly Cleveland Browns Stadium), where they have played since 1999.
+The team played their home games at Cleveland Stadium from 1946 to 1995 before moving to Cleveland Browns Stadium, where they have played since 1999.
 The Browns did not play from 1996 to 1998 when the team's owner, Art Modell, moved the team to Baltimore, Maryland and formed the Baltimore Ravens.
-The team was re-activated under new ownership in Cleveland in 1999.
-The team is currently owned by Jimmy Haslam III.
+The team was reactivated under new ownership in Cleveland in 1999.
+The Browns are currently owned by Jimmy Haslam III.